How To Fit A Door Knob With Concealed Fixings

 • Fixing screws.

-You can remove the door knobs from the mortice bar by using the Allen key to unscrew the grub screw.
-There is a hole located on the neck of the door knob and this houses the grub screw.
+You can remove the door knobs from the mortice bar by using the Allen key to loosen the grub screw.
+The grub screw is housed inside a small hole on the neck of the door knob.

 The Mortice Bar

-Inner roseplate on a door knob with concealed fittings
+Inner rose plate on a door knob with concealed fixings

-• Insert the 8mm mortice bar spindle into your pre-drilled bore hole in your door, and through your tubular latch.
-For guidance on fitting tubular latches please see our previous video and guide HERE.
+• Insert the 8mm mortice bar spindle into the pre-drilled bore hole in your door and through the tubular latch.
+For guidance on fitting tubular latches, read our tubular latch fitting guide.

-• Place the inner roseplate over each end of the mortice bar so that it sits flush against the face of your door.
+• Place the inner rose plate over each end of the mortice bar so that it sits flush against the face of the door.

-• If you have a door knob with bolt through fixings, make sure the correct pilot holes have been drilled that line up with the bolt through fixings on your architectural tubular latch.
+• If your door knob has bolt-through fixings, make sure the correct pilot holes have been drilled and that they line up with the bolt-through fixings on your architectural tubular latch.

-• For face fixing inner roseplates, make sure you have pre-drilled pilot holes and fit with the screws provided.
-Please note: the thickness of doors can vary, therefore make sure that you do not go into and damage the latch when you are tightening the screws.
+• For face-fixing inner rose plates, pre-drill the pilot holes and fit the rose plates using the screws provided.
+Please note: door thicknesses can vary, so take care not to damage the latch when tightening the screws.

-• Fix the door knob with its fixed outer rose plate onto the mortice bar and screw it onto the inner rose plate until it is tight against the surface of the door.
-Please make sure you line the grub screw hole up with the surface of the mortice bar with the grooved slit.
+• Fit the door knob with its fixed outer rose plate onto the mortice bar, then screw it onto the inner rose plate until it sits tight against the surface of the door.

 • Tighten the grub screw using the Allen key.

-Solid Brass Mushroom Door Knobs from the Old Emglish Collection
+Solid brass Mushroom door knobs from the Old English Collection

 Comments